 In particular, our research has shown that changes like automation will make these wider skills more important than ever, and help future-proof our workforce.
-That’s why we are looking for pioneering interventions that develop these crucial skills.
+That’s why we are supporting pioneering interventions that develop these crucial skills.

 Nesta has undertaken a range of research into the types of skills that will be essential in the future.
 This includes the Future of Skills report, which showed that a range of skills, including interpersonal and social skills, and a range of higher order cognitive skills will be important for employment in the future.

 But this isn’t just about tomorrow’s jobs.
 Today’s employers, teachers and young people consider skills such as interpersonal skills and resilience to be important for successful life outcomes including getting a good, fulfilling job.
 We also know that schools struggle to find effective, time and cost-efficient ways to develop them.
 The reasons for this include funding, teacher workload and accountability pressures.

 This £500,000 fund supports high-potential, early-stage interventions to test and further develop interventions that promote wider skills in secondary-age (11-18) young people, focusing on social and emotional skills and resilience (see further detail in the criteria).

 £35,000-£50,000 was available for around ten grantees alongside non-financial support focusing on evaluation.

 Our previous work has focused on supporting broader skill-sets, including collaborative problem-solving.
 This will continue to be an area of focus for Nesta, although this first round of funding is supporting specific, related skills - as listed below - that underpin strong collaboration and problem-solving capacity.